Types-of-Retailers

 Retailers purchase products from wholesalers, distributors, or manufacturers and then sell them in smaller quantities to customers.
 Their main objective is to satisfy customer needs while earning profits.

-Different Types of Retailers
+Major Types of Retailers

 Retailers can be classified on the basis of service level, product line, organizational structure, and pricing strategy.
 Each type serves different customer needs.